orestbida/cookieconsent/docs/reference/api-reference.md

 # API Reference

 <CustomBlock type="info" title="Note">
-The `?` symbol means that the parameter/property is optional.
+The `?` means that the parameter/property is optional.

 </CustomBlock>